Property Maintenance Best Practices · · 12 min read

 Please return corrected/formatted text for:

-Drafting Comprehensive Guidelines for Rent-Control Compliance
+Drafting for

 2. Define Breaches: Specify what constitutes a rent-control breach, such as unauthorized rent increases or failure to register rental units.
 Use clear language to avoid ambiguity.